pmean/build-website/text/00/collinearity.md

 > discipline mysterious and awe inspiring.
 >
 > Collinearity can appear as a **very high correlation** among two
-> independent variables, but it doesn\'t have to work that way.
+> independent variables, but it doesn't have to work that way.
 Another
 > type of collinearity is when **several of the variables add up to
 > something that it very close to a constant** value.
 >